 Emeryville, San Francisco, California.
 USA - 2018

 The town of Emeryville is situated by the San Francisco Bay, close to the city of San Francisco.
 The humpback whales have a special connection to the locals as they often venture into the San Fransisco Bay and are sighted jumping out of the water.
 It was an obvious choice to use the humpback whale as inspiration for a MONSTRUM playground.

 The 15-meter long whale offers many exciting play features.
 The whale is climbable on both sides, and the tail is likewise designed with handles to climb across.
 The whale can be entered through several entrances, of which the mouth is a fascinating option.
 With its baleen made out of rope, it is an intriguing and mysterious experience to venture into the belly of the whale.
-Furthermore the pink insides of the whale will give the feeling of being swallowed by the whale.
+Furthermore, the pink insides of the whale will give the feeling of being swallowed by the creature.
 In here you can crawl deeper inside and experience the beautiful light, the gaps between the wooden planks create – or climb up the top of the whale and enjoy the tickling sensation in your belly while taking a ride down the slide.

 The playground is certified according to American Standards and is also easily accessible for disabled kids.

 The insides of the whale are fascinating to explore with its pink insides.
 The design of the wooden boards and the skeleton-shaped frames enhances the experience of being swallowed by a whale.

 The whale can be entered through its mouth.
 Rope is hanging from its upper mouth to simulate the humpback whale's baleen.

 A PLACE FOR GATHERING PEOPLE ACROSS SOCIETY

-The trunks are climbable and are connected by robe for the kids to balance on.
+The wooden trunks are climbable and are connected by rope for the kids to balance on.